Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   [comment]: <> (Alle Dokumentennamen vereinheitlichen!
 Terminologie prüfen!)

 - *Values*
-When selecting the **ComboBox** option, an input box is displayed.
-Click the *Value* and *Text* table cells to enter data.
+  Click the *Value* and *Text* fields in the input box to enter data.
+If no input line exists, click the [ADD] button.
+The input box is only displayed for the *Combo box* field type.

 - [ADD]
-Click this button to add a row in the input box.
+  Click this button to add an input line for the values of the combo box.

 - [DELETE]
-Click this button to delete.
+  Click this button to delete an input line.

 - [SAVE]
   Click this button to save any changes made.

 - [CLEAR]
-Click this button to clear the input lines.
+  Click this button to clear all input lines.

 ## Loyalty cards